Who’s the real loser in the 2024 election? Mainstream media.

 The 2024 election may be the tipping point in which the digital culture determines what information is consumed and the public turns from the old reliable mainstream media to siloed, partisan news sources.

 The hunt for blocs of persuadable voters who get their news from algorithmic digital feeds has propelled presidential candidates to podcasters and social-media influencers, largely bypassing traditional media and journalistic scrutiny.
-News reports now jostle for attention with text, audio, and video generated by political partisans, sometimes spliced with fake or digitally manipulated images, along with click-bait claims and hot takes from obscure sources.
+News reports now jostle for attention with text, audio, and video generated by political partisans, sometimes spliced with fake or digitally manipulated images, along with clickbait claims and hot takes from obscure sources.
 Truth is increasingly elusive.

 “I think that this election will be looked at by future historians as a time when the podcast culture and the digital culture determines what constitutes information that should be consumed,” says Jeffrey Dvorkin, former NPR ombudsman.
 “The challenge for mainstream media is to reaffirm their reliability.
 But too often, the public doesn’t care as much about that as perhaps it once did.”

-The decision by the Washington Post not to endorse a presidential candidate for the first time since the 1970s has roiled the newspaper, triggered a flood of subscription cancellations, and generated reams of commentary about media ownership and journalistic integrity.
+The decision by the Washington Post not to endorse a presidential candidate for the first time in 36 years has roiled the newspaper, triggered a flood of subscription cancellations, and generated reams of commentary about media ownership and journalistic integrity.

 But in the cacophony of a campaign in its final week, the tempest over endorsements felt like a holdover from a passing era of mass media consumption.
 Media fragmentation, partisanship, and distrust of legacy news outlets, particularly from the right, now prevent campaigns from directly pitching through mainstream media.